9elt/barrtoa/README.md

 # Bool Bytes

-Convert a boolean array to bytes and vice versa.
+Convert a boolean array to string bytes and vice versa, for the lowest space usage

 ```ts
 import BoolBytes from "@9elt/boolbytes";